-Business Owners that are issued an encroachment permit are required to comply with all regulations and guidelines issued by the Province, Simcoe Muskoka District Health Unit, Alcohol and Gaming Commission of Ontario and any other agency that issues guidelines related to the COVID-19 pandemic.
+Business Owners that are issued a boulevard encroachment permit are required to comply with all regulations and guidelines issued by the Province, Simcoe Muskoka District Health Unit, Alcohol and Gaming Commission of Ontario and any other agency that issues guidelines related to the COVID-19 pandemic.
 As the Province continues to open, these guidelines may change.
 Make sure you are reviewing them regularly to ensure you are up-to-date.

 Have a question?

 PO Box 157, 97 Hurontario St, Collingwood, Ontario L9Y 3Z5